w-smith/express-passport/readme.md

     │   └── css
     │       └── bootstrap.min.css
     └── views
-        ├── index.hbs
+        ├── index.ejs
-        ├── layout.hbs
+        ├── layout.ejs
-        ├── login.hbs
+        ├── login.ejs
-        ├── secret.hbs
+        ├── secret.ejs
-        └── signup.hbs
+        └── signup.ejs

 7 directories, 12 files
 ```

-Now let's open the code up in Atom with `atom .`.
+Now let's open the code up in Sublime.

 #### Users & Statics Controller

 Let's have a quick look at the `users.js` controller.
-As you can see, the file is structured like a module with 6 empty route handlers:
+As you can see, the file has 6 empty route handlers:

 ```
 // GET /signup